johnedvard/SpaceCommandes/README.md

 Start Eclipse with a fresh workpace

 * Install Android SDK and target device 2.3.3
-* Install GWT plugin (or something like it, I guess, I didn't try it yet)
+* Install GWT plugin and SDK (you do not need the Google App Egnine)

 ###  Specifics